SondosAhmedTaha/AutoTestHub/README.md

 Your program will be compiled and run for each test, and actual output will be compared to the expected output.

-🛠️ What If My Code Is Not C++?
+# 🔧 What If My Code Is Not C++?
 By default, runner.py compiles and runs main.cpp.
-To use other languages, modify two parts in src/runner.py:
+To use another programming language, you need to update two sections in src/runner.py:

-1. Change the Compilation Command
+1. 🔨 Change the Compilation Command
+Edit this line in runner.py:

+python
+Copy
+Edit
+compile_result = subprocess.run([...])
+Examples for different languages:

+C++:

+bash
+Copy
-Language	Edit code_path and compiler
+Edit
-C++	g++ main.cpp -o program
+g++ main.cpp -o program
-Python	No compile step needed
+Java:

+bash
+Copy
+Edit
-Java	javac Main.java
+javac Main.java
+Rust:

+bash
+Copy
+Edit
-Rust	rustc main.rs -o program
+rustc main.rs -o program
+Python:
+No compilation step needed — just skip this part.

-2. Change the Execution Command
+2. ▶️ Change the Execution Command
-Language	Execution command inside runner.py
-C++	subprocess.run(["./program"])
-Python	subprocess.run(["python3", "main.py"])
-Java	subprocess.run(["java", "Main"])
-Node.js	subprocess.run(["node", "main.js"])
+Edit this line in runner.py:

+python
+Copy
+Edit
+subprocess.run([...], stdin=..., stdout=...)
+Examples:

+C++:

+python
+Copy
+Edit
+subprocess.run(["./program"], stdin=inp, stdout=out)
+Python:

+python
+Copy
+Edit
+subprocess.run(["python3", "main.py"], stdin=inp, stdout=out)
+Java:

+python
+Copy
+Edit
+subprocess.run(["java", "Main"], stdin=inp, stdout=out)
+Node.js:

+python
+Copy
+Edit
+subprocess.run(["node", "main.js"], stdin=inp, stdout=out)
-The structure is the same — just update runner.py to match your language’s compilation and runtime.
+🧠 Note: The overall folder structure stays the same — just adapt runner.py to your language's compilation and runtime.
 📋 MongoDB Integration
 Each test run is timestamped and logged to MongoDB (using Docker).
 You can query results or use src/view_results.py to view previous runs: